markormesher/tedium/README.md

 # The executor used to execute chores.
 # Required.
 executor:
+  # How many chores to attempt to run at once (upper bound - actual concurrency may be lower).
+  # Optional, defaults to 1.
+  choreConcurrency: 5

+  # Details for connecting to and interacting with the Kubernetes cluster.
   kubernetes:
     # Required when running the executor locally, optional when running it inside the cluster.
     kubeConfigPath: "~/.kube/config"